wojdyr/fityk/doc/ref.rst

 Examples::

-    # first how some built-in functions could be defined
+    # this is how some built-in functions could be defined
     define MyGaussian(height, center, hwhm) = height*exp(-ln(2)*((x-center)/hwhm)^2)
     define MyLorentzian(height, center, hwhm) = height/(1+((x-center)/hwhm)^2)
     define MyCubic(a0=height,a1=0, a2=0, a3=0) = a0 + a1*x + a2*x^2 + a3*x^3

     # supersonic beam arrival time distribution
     define SuBeArTiDi(c, s, v0, dv) = c*(s/x)^3*exp(-(((s/x)-v0)/dv)^2)/x

     # area-based Gaussian can be defined as modification of built-in Gaussian
     # (it is the same as built-in GaussianA function)
     define GaussianArea(area, center, hwhm) = Gaussian(area/fwhm/sqrt(pi*ln(2)), center, hwhm)

-    # sum of Gaussian and Lorentzian, a.k.a PseudoVoigt (should be in one line)
+    # sum of Gaussian and Lorentzian, a.k.a.
+PseudoVoigt (should be in one line)
     define GLSum(height, center, hwhm, shape) = Gaussian(height*(1-shape), center, hwhm)
     + Lorentzian(height*shape, center, hwhm)

+    # split-Gaussian, the same as built-in SplitGaussian (should be in one line)
+    define SplitG(height, center, hwhm1=fwhm*0.5, hwhm2=fwhm*0.5) =
+      if x < center then Lorentzian(height, center, hwhm1)
+                    else Lorentzian(height, center, hwhm2)

     # to change definition of UDF, first undefine previous definition
     undefine GaussianArea